NHERI-SimCenter/R2DExamples/E16WDNRecoveryAndPerformanceAssessment/README.rst

 	.. figure:: figures/r2dt-0015-ASD.png
 	  :width: 800px
+   :alt: A screenshot of the R2D: Regional Resilience Determination Tool software interface on a desktop screen.
+The application window shows a tab labeled 'Regional Water Network' with a subsection for 'EPANET INP File' listing a file path.
+Below this, there are various navigation tabs on the left side such as VIZ, GI, HAZ, and ASD with subcategories like Pipe and Reservoir selected.
+The main pane displays a table of assets to analyze, specifically a list of junctions with corresponding IDs, elevation, coordinates, and type.
+At the bottom of the window, there is a 'Program Output' area showing log messages about the analysis of 200 pipes and 1 reservoir, and buttons for running the analysis or getting data from DesignSafe.
 	  :align: center

 #. **HTA** In the ‘Hazard to Asset’ tab, the user specifies the method for hazard mapping.
 We select the **Nearest Neighbor** method.
 Next, we provide the number of IM samples, and the number of neighbors from which the values are assessed at each asset’s location, as shown in the following figure.
 We leave the random seed as it is.

    .. figure:: figures/r2dt-0015-HTA.png
       :width: 800px
+   :alt: Screenshot of a software interface titled "R2D: Regional Resilience Determination Tool," with a menu on the left side containing options like VIZ, GI, HAZ, ASD, HTA, MOD, ANA, DL, SP, UQ, RV, and RES.
+The main panel is open on the "Water Distribution Network Mapping" tab with parameters for "Number of samples," "Number of neighbors," and "Seed" filled in with values 2, 4, and 836, respectively.
+At the bottom, there is a "Program Output" section with logs about loading assets and selecting reservoirs, junctions, and pipes for analysis.
+There are buttons labeled "RUN," "RUN at DesignSafe," "GET from DesignSafe," and "Exit."
       :align: center

 #. **MOD** We do not model any element of the WDN.
 Thus, we select **None** from the dropdown menu on **Water Distribution Network Modeling**.

    .. figure:: figures/r2dt-0015-MOD.png
       :width: 800px
+   :alt: Screenshot of a software application interface named "R2D: Regional Resilience Determination Tool" with menu items on the left side and a main panel with the title "Water Distribution Network Modeling" and a dropdown menu set to "None."
+Below are three buttons labeled "RUN," "RUN at DesignSafe," and "GET from DesignSafe" with a "Login" button in the top right corner.
+The bottom section displays a "Program Output" log with messages about loading assets and selected items for analysis.
       :align: center

 #. **ANA** In the analysis panel, **IMasEDP** is selected from the primary dropdown for the Water Distribution Network.

    .. figure:: figures/r2dt-0015-ANA.png
       :width: 600px
+   :alt: Screenshot of a software interface titled "R2D: Regional Resilience Determination Tool" with various tabs on the left side such as VIZ, GI, HAZ, ASD, HTA, MOD, ANA, DL, SP, UQ, RV, and RES.
+The main screen displays a heading "Water Distribution Network Analysis Method" with a dropdown menu below it.
+There are multiple buttons at the bottom, including "RUN," "RUN at DesignSafe," and "GET from DesignSafe."
+Below the buttons is a "Program Output" section with messages related to asset loading and selection for analysis, including junctions, reservoirs, and pipes.
       :align: center

 #. **DL** We selected **PELICUN** for damage modeling in the context of WDN (Water Distribution Network) systems.
 Since the damage estimates rely on IM (Intensity Measure) values, we employ the HAZUS MH EQ IM method.
 The sample size specifies the number of damage samples.
 For the remaining aspects, we maintain them as they are.

    .. figure:: figures/r2dt-0015-DL.png
       :width: 800px
+   :alt: Screenshot of the "R2D: Regional Resilience Determination Tool" software interface, focusing on a module titled "Water Distribution Network Damage & Loss Application".
+The module contains settings such as "Damage and Loss Method", "Sample size", and various checkboxes for output options and an auto-population script path.
+The left side of the screen lists other modules within the tool such as "VIZ", "GI", "HAZ", and others, with "DL" highlighted, indicating the current module.
+The lower part of the interface shows a "Program Output" log with progress updates on loading assets and selecting items for analysis.
+There are "RUN" and "GET from DesignSafe" buttons at the bottom of the screen.
       :align: center

 #. **SP** In the context of System Performance, we opt for REWET Recovery to execute evaluations of Water Distribution Network (WDN) performance.
 Within the REWET Recovery widget, the inputs are categorized into three tabs: Simulation, Hydraulics, and Restoration.